bvwells/1dpme/README.md

 This command maps the local workspace into the running image so any changes made in the running image will be reflected on the local workspace.

-Within the running image generate the make files by running the command:
+Within the running image generate the make files for the release version by running the command:

 ```
 cmake .